 The reason we bother calculating PCR primer efficiencies is to be able to correctly analyse the results.
-For the calculation of gene expression, such as the delta delta Ct method, it is assumed that the PCR primer efficiencies are comparable for the gene of interest and for the housekeeping gene.
+For the calculation of gene expression, such as the delta-delta Ct method, it is assumed that the PCR primer efficiencies are comparable for the gene of interest and for the housekeeping gene.
 Therefore, dissimilar PCR primer efficiencies within your experiment can impact your final result.

 What is the correct PCR primer efficiency value?

 Obviously, a perfect primer set will have a primer efficiency of 100%.
-In other words, for every PCR cycle, the amount of copies of the PCR product will double in size during the logarithmic phase of the PCR reaction.
+In other words, for every PCR cycle, the number of copies of the PCR product will double in size during the logarithmic phase of the PCR reaction.

 To get a 100% primer efficiency for all of your primer sets is highly unlikely.
-Therefore, it is recommended that all the primer sets used within your experiment lie between 90 – 110% efficient.
+Therefore, it is recommended that all the primer sets used in your experiment lie between 90 – 110% efficient.
 If so, they are deemed comparable.